 - About 50% will have a malignancy of the blood vessels; usually multiple myeloma or leukemia.

 There are a number of different versions of the same disease, some more aggressive than the last.
-Plane Xanthomas and diffuse planar Xanthomas, are skin lesions caused due to elevated lipids in the body.
+Plane Xanthoma and diffuse planar Xanthoma, are skin lesions caused due to elevated lipids in the body.
 Plane xanthoma is one kind of skin disorder that commonly occurs among people with high levels of blood cholesterol or triglycerides.
 Here we describe the exact features of this skin disorder, along with the causes and symptoms to give you a broad view of the disease.

 Causes of Plane Xanthomas